mongodb/motor/doc/tutorial-tornado.rst

 You can see that :meth:`replace_one` replaced everything in the old document except its ``_id`` with the new document.

-Use `MotorCollection.update_one` with MongoDB's modifier operators to update part of a document and leave the rest intact.
+Use :meth:`~MotorCollection.update_one` with MongoDB's modifier operators to update part of a document and leave the rest intact.
 We'll find the document whose "i" is 51 and use the ``$set`` operator to set "key" to "value":